max-orange-man/Orangecraft/README.md

 ## Zombie Shooter
 Press left mouse button to shoot.
 Kill all zombies (you don't take damage from them).<br>
-Fun fact: there's a shooting sound, because it was in the FPS sample.
+Fun fact: there's a shooting sound because it was in the FPS sample.